- Conference Convened

 IIIB- Changes and Challenges: Designing for All at LaGuardia and Beyond

-Presenter: Designing for All Project Team
+Presenters: Designing for All Project Team and Priscilla Stadler

 This session will explore the student-centered learning implications of designing courses, classrooms, and policies in direct response to feedback and innovation from students with dis/abilities; students who learned other languages before they learned English; and, generally, students who have been historically marginalized by educational systems and course design.